backstage/backstage/.changeset/bright-kings-relate.md

 ---
-'@backstage/plugin-catalog': major
 '@backstage/plugin-catalog-react': minor
+'@backstage/create-app': minor
+'@backstage/plugin-catalog': minor
 ---

-**BREAKING** The EntitySwitch component and its associated helpers move from plugin-catalog to plugin-catalog-react.
+The EntitySwitch component and its associated helpers are marked deprecated inside plugin-catalog, and added to plugin-catalog-react instead.
 There is no change in functionality, just the location.

-Any imports of EntitySwitch or its helpers must update the source plugin.
+Any imports of EntitySwitch or its helpers should update the source plugin.

 For example: